Testing kinematic distances under a realistic Galactic potential: Discussion

 \subsection{Implications}

-From our analysis, we find that kinematic distance estimates are most unreliable close to the Sun and along Galactic longitudes towards the Galactic (anti-)center.
+From our analysis, we find that kinematic distance estimates are most unreliable close to the Sun and along Galactic longitudes towards the Galactic (anti-)centre.
 Additionally, there is a higher deviation within interarm regions than within spiral arms.
 This implies that clouds within underdense regions of the galaxy are more likely to have an incorrect distance estimate from the kinematic distance method.

 An observational study carried out by \citet{Wenger2018} compared the distance estimates obtained by the parallax method to those obtained with the kinematic distance method.
-By treating the parallax distance as the true distance, they found an average distance deviation of $+20 \pm 40\%$ for their entire sample (see their Table 4).
-This suggests that the kinematic distances are systematically overestimated within their sample.
-Comparing to our work, we find that our distance estimates tend to only over- or underestimated by a few percent on average but with a significantly large spread within our systematic errors.
-Since our simulations do need contain any additional velocity perturbations, such as turbulence, the errors we find are a lower bound estimate.
+By treating the parallax distance as the true distance, they found distance deviations of $\pm 40\%$ for their entire sample (see their Table 4). \respB{This is in line with the findings reported by \citet{Sofue2011} and our analysis here.
+As a cautionary note, we reiterate} {\respA{that our simulations do not contain any additional velocity perturbations, such as could be driven by stellar feedback (see also Section \ref{sec:caveats}), and so our numbers are likely to be lower bounds.
+However, to quantify this effect requires more detailed simulations that include all relevant physical processes self-consistently \cite[for a preliminary discussion see e.g.][]{tress2024}.}}

-To help give an idea as to what implications this has for the observations, we generate a longitude-distance map of our kinematic distance errors in Figure~\ref{fig:ld_err}.
-We overplot some of the known sources of \citet{Wenger2018} to give an indication as to where real sources would lie on the map, treating parallax distance estimates as true distances.